Ermi23/Ermi23/README.md

 ## 🌟 Fun Fact

-When I'm not coding, you'll find me playing chess, exploring nature, watching or playing football game.
+When I'm not coding, you'll find me playing chess, exploring nature, or watching and playing football!

 ---